Inserts (film): Production

 The film was originally written in 1972.
 John Byrum felt his career was, in his words, "going nowhere fast.
 I was asked to write a porn film but I couldn't so instead I wrote a film about trying to write in the porno genre.
 It's a very personal film."

 Byrum was unable to raise finance but the script was read by Tony Bill who then hired Byrum to write Harry and Walter Go to New York.
 When this script was sold for $500,000, Byrum was considered "hot" and he was able to raise finance for Inserts.
 The money came from United Artists, Devina Belling, Clive Parsons and star Richard Dreyfuss, who had just made Jaws.
 (Belling and Parsons helped finance Harry and Walter.)
-The film was made in London over three weeks on a budget of $350,000 of which $150,000 went to Dreyfuss.
+The film was made in London over three weeks on a budget of approximately $350,000 of which $150,000 went to Dreyfuss.

 Byrum said the film "would probably have been better accepted ten years ago but whether people love or hate the movie they should know that everyone involved made a commitment and believed in it."

 The film involved waist-up nude scenes from Jessica Harper, and full frontal nudity from Veronica Cartwright and Stephen Davies.
+A tie-in novel was written by Graham Masterton.

 Release

+Rating and censorship

-The film was originally given an X rating.
-Richard Dreyfuss personally appealed the decision.
+The film was originally given an X rating by the Motion Picture Association of America (MPAA).
+Richard Dreyfuss personally appealed the decision, but the appeal was unsuccessful.
 "We knew it would be controversial but had no idea it would get an X rating," said Belling.
 "It is a film about survival, ambition and fear of rejection but nobody seems to understand that."
+In 1996, the MPAA re-rated the film, reducing it from an X rating to an NC-17.

+In Michigan, students at Grand Valley College scheduled a campus screening of the film which elicited censorship efforts to ban the film.
+The ban was ultimately overturned by the Michigan Supreme Court, citing free speech as a "natural right."
+Judge Douglas Woodruff Hillman wrote of the overturning: "Only by the free flow of ideas does society become enriched.
+Only by the back and forth controversy do we gain the capacity for critical analysis which tends to correct errors."

+Home media

+Twilight Time released a limited edition Blu-ray of the film on 14 June 2016.
+A Blu-ray edition was reissued by MGM Home Entertainment on 25 February 2018.